-Yes, the title of this post should read, writers who should have done a grammar check, but it caught your attention, didn’t it?
+Yes, the title of this post should read, writers who should have done a free grammar check, but it caught your attention, didn’t it?

 As readers of my blog know, I am an unrelenting supporter of self-publishing, as it gives the freedom of written expression to anyone who wishes to take the time to write and then self-publish their books and ebooks for the world to read.

 Sure, self-published books come in varying standards, and while some may complain about this, I do not believe that the practice of comparing self-published books to traditionally published books is fair.

 Firstly because of the enormous difference in investment in preparation, production and marketing, and secondly because self-publishing should be about being different, inventive, original and experimental, and not all about copying a centuries-old model.

 However, there are fundamental elements to writing, which cannot be excused under any circumstances.

 Basic grammatical mistakes and misspelt, or misspelled words.

 Failing to do a grammar check or even spell checking is fatal.
 Terrible spelling and very basic English grammar errors are unacceptable by any measure.